 Working together, firm managers, poverty lawyers, homelessness advocates, government employees, higher education faculty and staff, educators and stakeholder experts, are proposing bold ideas for disruptive, creative and productive actions that can lead to real results related to:

-- The logistical workforce barriers that prevent women from entering or reentering the workforce.
+- Logistical workforce barriers that prevent women from entering or reentering the workforce.

-- The need to create and protect educational opportunities for girls and women across the state.
+- How to create and protect educational opportunities for girls and women across the state.

-- The complex, interconnected factors in women’s lives that can lead to a lifelong gender wage gap compared to male peers.
+- Complex, interconnected factors in women’s lives that can lead to a lifelong gender wage gap compared to male peers.

 Employment and non-profit organizations report trouble meeting the overwhelming demands to help support people trying to get appropriate clothing to go to work.
 WV Forward has identified resource organizations and their clients’ most in-demand work clothes.